 So yes, seismic data and infrasound sensors are a real thing.
 And they have made a huge difference in oil and gas exploration, and the technology does continue to improve in an iterative way each year… though it’s not really controlled by a single company or owned entirely by, in this case, ION Geophysical (there are several decent-sized seismic data companies, including some fast-growing Chinese competitors).
 Moors’ copywriter seems to be using a fairly typical trick, explaining the incredible value and importance of seismic data for oil exploration… but then skipping a bunch of steps and implying that this whole technology is somehow new or owned by “one little company.”

 ION itself might be interesting if you’re patient… they’ll need another surge of interest in offshore oil in order to really become profitable again, but those surges have tended to come about every now and then as oil prices surge, and some reasonable people are predicting that we’re on the cusp of another offshore oil boom if global demand continues to increase.
 They’ve also delevered quite a bit, and they think they’ll be able to repay their upcoming 2021 debt when it matures, so that provides some comfort.
-They said in their last investor presentation that they expect 2019 to be better than 2018, subject to exploration budgets, which isn’t saying a lot… but better is, well, better than worse, and IO has seen revenue rebound a bit this year (not enough to get them back to profitability, and analysts don’t think they’ll be profitable next year, either… but they’re losing less).
+They’ve continued to say that they expect 2019 to be better than 2018, subject to exploration budgets, which isn’t saying a lot because 2018 was terrible… but better is, well, better than worse, and IO has seen revenue rebound a bit this year (not enough to get them back to profitability, and analysts don’t think they’ll be profitable next year, either… but they’re losing less).